NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 <a name="GAF"></a>
 - 1 Bit: Group ascending flag (GAF)
 - Variable: Message Type specific fields
-- 4 Byte: Timestamp
+- 1 Byte: Transmission ID
 - 1 Byte: Checksum
-- Total of 10 Bytes for the standard meta data
+- Total of 7 Bytes for the standard meta data

 ### Commands (0)

 Commands are used for exchanging data between the network members.
 It can consist of a single command or a command with parameters.
 Commands are stored in one byte, limiting the number of possible commands to 255, while the parameters can have variable data lengths.
-It also sends a timestamp for identifying messages.
-The message is repeated if there is no acknowledge message after a timeout.\
+Each command message package contains its origin and message ID, which are used to identify the message and reconstruct it.\
 Additional fields:
 - 1 Byte: Command (only for first package)
 - 1 Byte: Total packages (only for first package)
 - 1 Byte: Package number
+- 1 Byte: Origin
+- 2 Byte: Message ID
 - Variabel: Parameters

-The total size of meta data for a command package is 11 Bytes, which leaves 21 Bytes per Package as the maximum for a nRF24L01 is 32 Bytes.
-Since there is 1 Byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 5 376 - 2 (Command) = 5 374 bytes at max.
+The total size of meta data for a command package is 11 Bytes, which leaves 21 bytes per Package as the maximum for a nRF24L01 is 32 bytes.
+Since there is 1 byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 5 376 - 2 (Command and total packages) = 5 374 bytes at max.

 ```
 void send(byte destination, byte command, byte[] payload)